zapateros/Synacor-Challenge/README.md

 f <- sum(stack==1)-1
 vw <- rbind(vw,c(a, b, c, d, e, f))
 ```
 in the top of the while loop to save the relevant values to a matrix (see the new script [here](https://github.com/zapateros/Synacor-Challenge/blob/master/R/Confirmation_mechanism_jump_start.R)).
-Let's run the script and look at *vw*.
+Let's run the script for a while again and look at *vw*.
 Just like I said, it starts with ``` c(0, 20000, 1, 20000, 20000, 20000)```.
 Now *f* decreases by one every iteration, while *b* increases by one.
 This goes on for a while and it gets interesting where *b* approaches the value of the modulo (*mdl* is 32768).
-In the following table some edgecases are shown (interpolate cells with a dot):
+In the following table some relevant edgecases are shown.
+Note that every row represents an iteration of the while loop (interpolate cells with a dot):

 |a|b|c|d|e|f|
 |:---:|:---:|:---:|:---:|:---:|:---:|